JackAgren/drone_cones_project/low level design/frontend-design.md

 The user can:

 * Move to the login page
-* Move to the menu page
+* Log in as a guest
 * Move to the page to create a customer account
 * Move to the page to create a drone owner account
 * Move to the page to apply to create an admin account